Indiana Dunes National Park Facts

 Some Basic Facts About Indiana Dunes National Park

 Indiana Dunes National Park is a beautiful and unique park located in Indiana.
-The park covers over 15,000 acres of land and is home to a wide variety of plant and animal life, as well as several unique geological features.
+It covers over 15,000 acres of land and is home to a wide variety of plant and animal life, as well as several unique geological features.

 The park is located along the shores of Lake Michigan and features a diverse landscape, including forests of oak and beech trees, grasslands, wetlands, and several miles of sandy beaches.
 The park is also home to a wide variety of plant and animal life, including over 400 species of plants, over 300 species of birds, and several species of reptiles and amphibians.